TonioGela/blog/content/overkilling-sudoku.en.md

 ### IDE support

-Writing Scala code without the help of a fully-fledged IDE is fine if you're writing a "Hello world" application or similar, but for a _"complete programming experience"_ using one of the IDE alternatives, being IntelliJ or a Metals compatible one, is recommended.
-Scala CLI can help you set up your IDE of choice by generating the necessary files, providing you with full-blown IDE support.
+Writing Scala code without the help of a fully-fledged IDE is okay if you're writing a "Hello world" application or similar, but for a _"complete programming experience"_ using one of the IDE alternatives, being IntelliJ or a Metals compatible one, is recommended.
+Scala CLI can help you set up your IDE of choice by generating the necessary files to provide full-blown IDE support.

 The [setup-ide](https://scala-cli.virtuslab.org/docs/commands/setup-ide) command is run before every `run`, `compile` or `test` but it can be invoked manually like: